 Roseville became a Charter City on January 10, 1955.
-On March 26, 1964, during the City's 100th anniversary, Roseville was honored as an All American City.
+On March 26, 1964, during the City's 55th anniversary, Roseville was honored as an All American City.
+The City celebrated its 100th anniversary on April 2, 2009.
 The City of Roseville continues to grow at an astounding rate.
 From Indian Territory to railroad town to dynamic modern City, Roseville is definitely a City on the move!